chadbaldwin/chadbaldwin.github.io/books.md

 ## Current book:

 * [*What Every BODY is Saying* by Joe Navarro](https://amzn.to/3oQtvVh)
   * Body Language...how to read it.
 I originally read this book back in high school; It ended up being a huge impact on my life.
 It's helped me perform better in interviews by reading their body language, and also making sure I project the right body language to them.
 I highly recommend this book.
-On top of learning how to read body language, the book is chock-full of insane stories from an FBI interrogator and how he used body language.
+On top of learning how to read body language, the book is chock-full of insane stories from a former FBI counterintelligence officer and their experiences using these skills.

 ## Previous books: